arvigeus/AZ-204/Questions/Containers.md

 ---

-Question: You exceed your Azure Container Registry plan limit, what happens?

-- [ ] HTTP 429 error (Too many requests)
+Question: You are working with an Azure Container Registry and you exceed the request limits for your service tier.
+What is the expected behavior when this happens, and what strategies should you implement to mitigate the impact on container operations?

-- [ ] Have to upgrade tier to continue
+- [ ] The registry will throttle all pull and push operations, resulting in an `HTTP 429 error`, and you will need to upgrade your service tier to continue operations.
-- [x] Services will run slower

-Answer: You might experience [throttling](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-skus#throttling)
+- [ ] The registry will begin returning `HTTP 503 errors`, and you must reconfigure your container deployment pipeline to reduce the frequency of image pulls and pushes.
+- [x] The registry will temporarily throttle pull and push operations, returning an `HTTP 429 error`, and you should implement retry logic with exponential backoff to mitigate the issue.
+- [ ] The registry will continue to operate normally, but container operations will slow down as a result of throttling, requiring no further intervention.

+Answer: When you exceed the request limits in Azure Container Registry, [throttling](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-skus#throttling) occurs, resulting in an `HTTP 429 error`.
+The recommended solution is implementing retry logic with exponential backoff to handle the temporary throttling and resume operations smoothly.

+Upgrading the tier isn’t necessary to resolve throttling.

 ---